anaconda/ae5-vscode/README.md

 minimal disruption to the cluster, and can easily be reverted if issues arise.
 The Anaconda team is happy to assist if necessary.

-Auxiliary tools such as RStudio, VSCode, or Zeppelin are installed into a shared volume provisioned just for this purpose.
+Auxiliary tools such as RStudio, VSCode, Zeppelin, and Java are installed into a shared volume provisioned just for this purpose.
 If VSCode is the first tool being installed, those instructions will need to be followed first.
 See the document [TOOLS.md](TOOLS.md) for